Agent-OSI: An Interoperability Architecture for Communication and Settlement in the Decentralized Internet of Agents: The Agent-OSI Architecture

 \subsection{L1: Connectivity and Secure Transport}

 L1 provides baseline connectivity and secure transport.
 Agent-OSI does not replace the Internet stack; instead, it assumes standard IP routing and widely deployed transport and security mechanisms (e.g., QUIC/TLS) as the substrate.
 This choice keeps the proposal deployable and allows higher layers to focus on agent-specific semantics rather than packet delivery.
+L1 deliberately bundles classical network, transport, and presentation-layer functionality (IP, TCP, TLS/QUIC) into a single connectivity dependency: Agent-OSI uses ``layer'' in a functional sense and does not re-partition the classical Internet stack, but treats it as a substrate.